verdaux/BookNotes/Phrases/Insults.md

 - [ ] Let me file that under 'I don't care'.
 - [ ] What fresh hell is this?
 - [ ] I know 5 bad painters, you are 4 of them
-- [ ] You know there's a world outside your head too?
+- [ ] You know there's a world outside your head too.
+Yes?